 In 1982, Dick Durbin was elected to the U.S. House of Representatives, representing the Springfield-based 20th congressional district.

-In 1982, Dick Durbin won the Democratic nomination for the 20th congressional district, defeating Paul Findley.
+In 1982, Dick Durbin won the Democratic nomination for the 20th congressional district, defeating incumbent Paul Findley.

-In 1982, Dick Durbin's campaign benefited from donations by pro-Israel groups, especially AIPAC, who opposed Paul Findley's advocacy on behalf of the Palestine Liberation Organization.
+In 1982, Durbin's campaign benefited from donations by pro-Israel groups, especially AIPAC, that opposed Paul Findley's advocacy on behalf of the Palestine Liberation Organization in the year before the election.

-In 1987, Dick Durbin introduced major tobacco regulation legislation in the House, aiming to ban cigarette smoking on airline flights of two hours or less.
+In 1987, Dick Durbin introduced major tobacco regulation legislation in the House of Representatives, seeking to ban cigarette smoking on airline flights of two hours or less.

-In 1988, the bill Durbin introduced in 1987, which banned cigarette smoking on airline flights of two hours or less, passed as part of the transportation spending bill.
+In 1988, a bill banning cigarette smoking on airline flights of two hours or less passed as part of the transportation spending bill, after Durbin introduced it in the House.

-In 1989, following the earlier legislation, Congress banned cigarette smoking on all domestic airline flights.
+In 1989, following previous legislation, Congress banned cigarette smoking on all domestic airline flights.

-In March 1994, Dick Durbin proposed an amendment to the Improving America's Schools Act that required schools receiving federal drug prevention money to educate students about the dangers of tobacco, drugs, and alcohol.
-The amendment also mandated warnings about tobacco and teaching resistance to peer pressure to smoke.
+In March 1994, Dick Durbin proposed an amendment to the Improving America's Schools Act.
+This amendment required schools receiving federal drug prevention funds to educate students about the dangers of tobacco, drugs, and alcohol, and how to resist peer pressure to smoke.

-In 1997, Dick Durbin became the senior United States Senator from the state of Illinois.
+In 1997, Dick Durbin became the senior United States senator from the state of Illinois, a seat he has held since then.

-On February 12, 1999, Dick Durbin joined all Democrats in the Senate in voting to acquit Bill Clinton on both impeachment articles in Clinton's impeachment trial.
+On February 12, 1999, Dick Durbin voted with all Democrats in the Senate to acquit Bill Clinton on both impeachment articles in Clinton's impeachment trial.

-In 2000, Dick Durbin was reportedly considered by Democratic presidential nominee Al Gore as a potential running mate for Vice President of the United States.
+In 2000, Democratic presidential nominee Al Gore reportedly considered Dick Durbin as his running mate for Vice President of the United States; Gore ultimately chose Connecticut Senator Joe Lieberman.

-In 2001, Dick Durbin voted to approve the Authorization for Use of Military Force Against Terrorists, granting the executive broad military powers that were used to justify the 2001 U.S. invasion of Afghanistan and later military interventions.
+In 2001, Dick Durbin voted to approve the Authorization for Use of Military Force Against Terrorists, which granted broad military powers and was used to justify the U.S. invasion of Afghanistan and later interventions.

-On September 9, 2002, Dick Durbin was one of four Democratic senators on the SSCI to request Central Intelligence Director George Tenet to prepare a National Intelligence Estimate (NIE) on the status of Iraq's Weapon of mass destruction programs.
+On September 9, 2002, Dick Durbin was the first of four Democratic senators to request Central Intelligence Director George Tenet to prepare a National Intelligence Estimate (NIE) on the status of Iraq's weapons programs, in response to the Bush administration's request for war authorization.

 In 2002, Dick Durbin was re-elected to the U.S. Senate.

-On April 25, 2007, Dick Durbin said that as an intelligence committee member he knew in 2002 from classified information that the Bush Administration was misleading the American people into a war on Iraq, but could not reveal this due to secrecy obligations.
+In 2002, Durbin claims he knew from classified information that the Bush Administration was misleading the public into a war on Iraq but was sworn to secrecy.

 After the 2004 election, Dick Durbin became the Democratic Whip in the 109th Congress.

-In 2004, Dick Durbin, a Roman Catholic, was barred from receiving communion by the Roman Catholic Diocese of Springfield in Illinois because he voted against the Partial-Birth Abortion Ban Act.
+In 2004, the Roman Catholic Diocese of Springfield in Illinois barred Dick Durbin from receiving communion because he voted against the Partial-Birth Abortion Ban Act.
+Durbin responded that he is accountable to his constituents, even if it means defying Church teachings.

-In January 2005, Dick Durbin reversed his longstanding support for sugar tariffs and price supports, now favoring abolishing the program due to the separation of the sugar and corn syrup markets.
+In January 2005, Dick Durbin reversed his stance on sugar tariffs and price supports, now favoring abolishing the program.

-On March 2, 2005, Dick Durbin co-sponsored the Darfur Peace and Accountability Act (S. 495).
-The bill aimed to deny visas and entry to the U.S. for people involved in or responsible for the genocide in Darfur.
+On March 2, 2005, Dick Durbin co-sponsored the Darfur Peace and Accountability Act (S. 495), which sought to deny visas and entry to the U.S. for those involved in or responsible for the genocide in Darfur.

-On June 14, 2005, Dick Durbin compared interrogation techniques used at Camp X-Ray, Guantanamo Bay, as reported by the Federal Bureau of Investigation, to those utilized by regimes like Nazi Germany, the Soviet Union, and the Khmer Rouge in the U.S. Senate chambers.
+On June 14, 2005, Dick Durbin compared interrogation techniques used at Camp X-Ray, Guantanamo Bay, as reported by the Federal Bureau of Investigation, to those utilized by regimes such as Nazi Germany, the Soviet Union, and the Khmer Rouge in the U.S. Senate chambers.

-On June 21, 2005, Dick Durbin apologized before the Senate for his earlier remarks comparing Guantanamo Bay interrogation techniques to those of Nazi Germany, stating, "More than most people, a senator lives by his words ... occasionally words fail us, occasionally we will fail words."
+On June 21, 2005, Dick Durbin apologized for his remarks comparing Guantanamo Bay interrogation techniques to those of Nazi Germany and the Soviet Union, stating that "occasionally words fail us."

 From 2005 to 2007, Dick Durbin served as assistant minority leader.

-In 2005, Dick Durbin began his service as the Senate Democratic whip under Harry Reid.
+In 2005, Dick Durbin began serving as the Senate Democratic Whip under Harry Reid.

-In 2005, Dick Durbin compared the U.S. treatment of prisoners at Guantanamo Bay Naval Base to atrocities committed by "Nazis, Soviets in their gulags, or some mad regime—Pol Pot or others—that had no concern for human beings."
-He later apologized to the military for his remarks.
+In 2005, Dick Durbin compared U.S. treatment of prisoners at Guantanamo Bay Naval Base to atrocities committed by "Nazis, Soviets in their gulags...Pol Pot or others."
+He later apologized to the military for the remarks.

 In 2006, the National Journal rated Dick Durbin as the most liberal U.S. senator.

-In March 2007, Dick Durbin introduced the African Health Capacity Investment Act of 2007, proposing significant U.S. funding over three years to improve medical facilities and training in Africa.
+In March 2007, Dick Durbin introduced the African Health Capacity Investment Act of 2007 to the Senate.

 In March 2007, Dick Durbin joined 32 other senators to co-sponsor the Early Treatment for HIV Act.

-On April 25, 2007, Dick Durbin said that as an intelligence committee member he knew in 2002 from classified information that the Bush Administration was misleading the American people into a war on Iraq, but could not reveal this due to secrecy obligations.
+On April 25, 2007, Dick Durbin stated that he knew in 2002 that the Bush Administration was misleading the American people into the war on Iraq but could not reveal it due to secrecy oaths as an intelligence committee member.

-On June 7, 2007, Dick Durbin introduced the Sudan Disclosure Enforcement Act, aimed at enhancing the U.S. Government's ability to impose penalties on violators of U.S. sanctions against Sudan and called for U.N. sanctions against the Sudanese Government for the genocide in Darfur.
+On June 7, 2007, Dick Durbin introduced the Sudan Disclosure Enforcement Act aimed at enhancing the U.S. Government's ability to impose penalties on violators of U.S. sanctions against Sudan and called for the U.N.
+Security Council to vote on sanctions.

-In October 2007, Dick Durbin opposed a bill in the Illinois General Assembly that would allow three casinos to be built, questioning if more casinos were the future of Illinois.
+In October 2007, Durbin opposed a bill in the Illinois General Assembly that would allow three casinos to be built, questioning whether building more casinos was the future of Illinois.

-In December 2007, Dick Durbin co-sponsored Senator John Kerry's Nondiscrimination in Travel and Immigration Act.
+In December 2007, Dick Durbin and two other senators co-sponsored Senator John Kerry's Nondiscrimination in Travel and Immigration Act.

 From 2007 to 2015, Dick Durbin served as Senate Majority Whip.